 Lily of the valley

 Often used in bouquets of flowers, this plant is very poisonous to both dogs and cats.
-It can cause vomiting, diarrhoea, seizures and fainting.
+It can cause vomiting, diarrhoea and seizures.

 Rhubarb